Arjun Bijlani: Career Fluctuations (2012-2015)

+Establishment with Naagin and Success (2015-2021)

 In September 2015, he signed another thriller show of Balaji Telefilms, Naagin, opposite Mouni Roy.
 The show aired on Colors TV.
 In the show, he portrayed a suave and ambitious business tycoon, Ritik Singh, who believes that love and religion are distractions, as they make you weak, but his beliefs are challenged when he comes face-to-face with Roy's character Shivanya.
 The show received high TRPs and proved to be a turning point in his career.
 In 2016, he made his Bollywood debut with Baba Motion Pictures' Direct Ishq, co-starring Rajneesh Duggal and Nidhi Subbaiah.
 He played the role of Kabir Bajpai, a good boy from a rich family, but the film failed at the box office.
 In July 2016, Bijlani participated in the dance reality show Jhalak Dikhhla Jaa 9, but later got eliminated along with Surveen Chawla.

 In August 2016, he entered Colors TV's Kavach...Kaali Shaktiyon Se starring Mona Singh and Vivek Dahiya, where he played Arhaan, a genie.
 He also made a guest appearance in Naagin 2 for a few episodes.
 In November 2016, he played Raghav Mehra in Pardes Mein Hai Mera Dil opposite Drashti Dhami.
 The show ended on 30 June 2017 due to low TRP's.